standard-for-public-code/standard-for-public-code/criteria/advertise-maturity.md

 ## What this does

-Clearly signaling the maturity of a codebase helps others to decide whether to reuse the project, invest or contribute to it.
+Clearly signalling the maturity of a codebase helps others to decide whether to reuse the project, invest or contribute to it.

 ## What this does not do